-Note 9 - Lease Obligations:
+Note 8 - Commitments and Contingencies:

+Lease Obligations

-As of December 31, 2019 and 2018, Christensen maintained an office location in San Francisco.
-The lease agreement is effective December 1, 2015 for a term of 61 months expiring December 2020 with monthly base rent of \$16,885 and a 3% annual increase.
-Subsequent to year end, the Foundation elected not to renew its lease.
+As of December 31, 2020 Christensen's lease of an office location in San Francisco expired and Christensen elected not to renew.
+The lease agreement was effective December 1, 2015 for a term of 61 months and expired December 2020 with monthly base rent of \$16,885 and a 3% annual increase.